WHAT IS SOCIALISM?

 DEFINITIONS

-Unlimited government power.
-Socialism is unlimited government intervention in the economy or unlimited government in the economic sphere.
-In this sense, it means tyrannical control of the economy.
+6. Unlimited government power.
+Socialism is unlimited government power.
+It is tyrannical control of the nation and the economy.

-An elitist system.
-Socialism requires a ruling class of people who manage the economy.
-In contrast, market economies are controlled by consumers.
+9. An elitist system.
+Socialism requires a ruling class of people who make many decisions and manage the economy.
+In contrast, a nation of liberty has self-government and market economies are controlled by the citizens.

 In a free market nation, the role of government is to protect individual liberty and economic freedom, and not to rule over the people.
 The United States, for example, was set up as an individual-based, soul-based, society with a small and less powerful central government.
 The primary role of the government is to protect the rights of each individual, and there is more self-governance rather than governance by a powerful central government.